 As in the past, the last date to drop the course for clinical reasons is adjusted.
 The adjusted date will now reflect a point two-thirds of the way through the course or clinical rotation.

-http://academicpartnerships.uta.edu/documents/UTA_Drop_Dates.pdf
+Drop dates may be found at: http://academicpartnerships.uta.edu/documents/UTA\Drop\Dates.pdf

-Adjusted drop date for AP- BSN Community Health Nursing is November 10, 2016.
+Adjusted drop date for AO- BSN Community Health Nursing is March 30, 2017.

-Disability Accommodations: UT Arlington is on record as being committed to both the spirit and letter of all federal equal opportunity legislation, including The Americans with Disabilities Act (ADA), The Americans with Disabilities Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act.
+Disability Accommodations: UT Arlington is on record as being committed to both the spirit and letter of all federal equal opportunity legislation, including The Americans with Disabilities Act (ADA), The Americans with Disabilities Amendments Act (ADAA), and Section 504 of the Rehabilitation Act.
 All instructors at UT Arlington are required by law to provide "reasonable accommodations" to students with disabilities, so as not to discriminate on the basis of disability.
 Students are responsible for providing the instructor with official notification in the form of a letter certified by the Office for Students with Disabilities (OSD).
 Only those students who have officially documented a need for an accommodation will have their request honored.
 Students experiencing a range of conditions (Physical, Learning, Chronic Health, Mental Health, and Sensory) that may cause diminished academic performance or other barriers to learning may seek services and/or accommodations by contacting: